SENG330/course/assn3-bdd.md

 1. GIVEN I want to use my Home Automation System as an admin WHEN I open the admin interface
-        THEN I can manage devices and
+        THEN I can manage devices and users
-# Scenario: Booting Home Automation System (Hub)

-1
+1. GIVEN I want to use my Home Automation System as an admin WHEN I open the admin interface
+        THEN I can assign device notifications to users (ALL, NONE, some selection)

 1. GIVEN I want to boot my Home Automation System
-      WHEN I open the app's admin interface
-        THEN I need to see a blank screen
+      WHEN I log in as an admin AND I open the app's admin interface THEN I need to see a blank screen
         AND the list of Devices found in my home

+# Scenario: Booting Home Automation System (Hub)
 2. GIVEN the Home Automation System is functional
       WHEN I open the app admin interface
         THEN I should see the log of the previous activities